+A. SUPPORTING DATA.
+Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below):

+Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant:

+Data sheets prepared/submitted by or on behalf of the applicant/consultant.

+Office concurs with data sheets/delineation report.

+Office does not concur with data sheets/delineation report.

+Data sheets prepared by the Corps:

+Corps navigable waters' study:

+U.S. Geological Survey Hydrologic Atlas:

+- USGS NHD data. - USGS 8 and 12 digit HUC maps. - U.S. Geological Survey map(s).
+Cite scale & quad name: Dublin GA; Exhibit A, Figure 1. - USDA Natural Resources Conservation Service Soil Survey.
+Citation: Exhibit A, Figure 5. - National wetlands inventory map(s).
+Cite name: Exhibit A, Figure 6.

+State/Local wetland inventory map(s):

+FEMA/FIRM maps: Exhibit A, Figure 4.

-- A. SUPPORTING DATA.
-Data reviewed for JD (check all that apply checked items shall be included in case file and, where checked and requested, appropriately reference sources below): - Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant:NAI Tech Memo dated June 18, 2021. - Data sheets prepared/submitted by or on behalf of the applicant/consultant. - Office concurs with data sheets/delineation report. - Office does not concur with data sheets/delineation report. - Data sheets prepared by the Corps: - Corps navigable waters' study: - U.S. Geological Survey Hydrologic Atlas:National Regulatory Viewer. - USGS NHD data. - USGS 8 and 12 digit HUC maps. - U.S. Geological Survey map(s).
-Cite scale & quad name:1:24.000 Jonesboro, GA. - USDA Natural Resources Conservation Service Soil Survey.
-Citation: SSURGO. - National wetlands inventory map(s).
-Cite name: Welands Mapper. - State/Local wetland inventory map(s): - FEMA/FIRM maps:NFHL. - 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) - Photographs: X Aerial (Name & Date):NAI Tech Memo 21-029 ESRI World Imagery 2021.. - or  Other (Name & Date):NAI Tech Memo 21-029 Site Photographs June 3, 2021. - Previous determination(s).
-File no. and date of response letter: - Applicable/supporting case law: - Applicable/supporting scientific literature:
+- 100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929) $\bowtie$ - Photographs: Aerial (Name & Date): Exhibit A, Figures 2-3. - or 🖾 Other (Name & Date): Exhibit E "Site Photos". - Previous determination(s).
+File no. and date of response letter: - Applicable/supporting case law: - $\square$ Applicable/supporting scientific literature:

-Other information (please specify): The APT Tool indicated normal climatic conditions at the time of the site investigation by the agent on June 3, 2021.

-B. ADDITIONAL COMMENTS TO SUPPORT JD:
+Other information (please specify): LiDAR drawing, via National Regulatory Viewer (dated 9/30/2022); StreamStats imagery, via USGS website (dated 9/30/2022).

+B. ADDITIONAL COMMENTS TO SUPPORT JD: Through an emailed request for information, our office inquired about a possible ditch drainage feature and/or additional streams (as viewed in StreamStats), however, the agent indicates that the property does not contain a stream at the location of the StreamStats findings.
+Our office also a ditch which is visible from aerial photographs, however, the agent has detailed that this feature did not contain any flow during past field events nor does this feature connect to Wetland C through any type of pipe or culvert.
+Based on the supporting information provided by the applicant, and our subsequent review of other additional, available supporting maps (LiDAR and StreamStats), we have determined that Wetland C is a non-jurisdictional, isolated wetland which would not connect by surface water connection to any other adjacent aquatic features.